Divorce Means Change… And that Includes Your Life Insurance

 - Women initiate divorce 65% of the time.

 - Over 20% of first marriages end within 5 years.

 While some of these numbers are debatable, most people would agree that a broken marriage is often devastating to a family.
 The physical, emotional and financial toll can be overwhelming to both adults and children.

+How does life insurance work in a divorce?
 From a financial standpoint, divorce can impact the family’s life insurance situation.
 Depending on the circumstances surrounding the divorce and financial arrangements, there are several possible changes that may be needed.